RichardPalme/fasm/README.md

 database of undirected labeled graphs.

 ## Installation
 Installation instructions for Linux systems.
-This repo has only been tested on Ubuntu Linux systems.
-To compile all requirements and the source, Python 3, Cmake, and Make are required.
+This repo has only been tested on Ubuntu Linux.
+To compile all requirements and the source, Python 3, Cmake, Make, and a C++ compiler with support for C++14 are required.

 ### Install Gurobi
 First, install Gurobi.
 To help with the installation, we list the necessary steps here: